 The course is designed for PhD, Master, and graduating candidates in the Department of Food Science and Human Nutrition and it involved 3-credit hours of lectures.
-The lectures deal on the basic science of the 5 leading cereal grains (rice, corn, wheat, sorghum, millet, barley, and oat with emphasis on their physical, chemical, and biochemical properties and their relevance on the processing, application and utilizations of the cereal grains in foods.
-Attendance to all the lectures are mandatory and will be part of the final grade for the course.
+The lectures deal on the basic science of the 5 leading cereal grains (rice, corn, wheat, sorghum, and barley) with emphasis on their physical, chemical, and biochemical properties and their relevance on the processing, application, and utilization of the cereal grains in foods.
+Attendance to all the lectures is mandatory and will be part of the final grade for the course.
 Consistent attendance in the lectures carries major influence in the learning process with satisfactory grades.

-Prerequisites: Undergraduate courses in general and biochemistry.
+Prerequisites: Undergraduate courses in biochemistry.

-Class attendance and make- up work: Requirements for class attendance and make-up exams, assignments, and other work in this course re consistent with university policies.
+Class attendance and make-up work: Requirements for class attendance and make-up exams, assignments, and other work in this course consistent with university policies.
 Click here to read the university attendance policies.

-Students with disabilities: Students with disabilities who experience learning berries and would like to request academic accommodations should connect with the disability Resource Center.
-Click here to get started with the Dissability Resource Center.
+Students with disabilities: Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center.
+Click her to get started with the Disability Resource Center.
 It is important for students to share their accommodation letter with the instructor and discuss needs, as early as possible in the semester.
-The schedules of the lectures will be strictly adhered to as per attached CALENDAR registered in the CANVAS to ensure the completion of the learning as specified in the syllabus.
-Students will not be required to UF except during the examinations as specified in the schedule.
+The schedules of the lectures will be strictly adhered to as per attached calendar registered in Canvas to ensure the completion of the learning as specified in the syllabus.
+Students will not be required to UF except during examinations as specified in the schedule.